radical-cybertools/midas/watershed/Vanilla/README.md

 used for image segmentation (especially "tuned" for tissue images).

 ___
-You can run the code after you have installed the necessary dependancies by typing in a terminal:
+You can run the code after you have installed the necessary dependencies by typing in a terminal:

 python watershed.py arg1 arg2 arg3 arg4 arg5